Third Year Guide

 Laboratory & Investigative Medicine

-This is examined at Michaelmas and Hilary and, along with Pharmacology, comprises the majority of formal lectures.
+This module is examined at Michaelmas and Hilary and, along with Pharmacology, comprises the majority of formal lectures.
 It is a combined Pathology and Microbiology module with a bit of Chemical Pathology and Immunology thrown in for good measure.
 The material is pretty interesting and it finally feels like you’re learning ‘medicine’.
 However, it’s a mammoth course and it’s a difficult task to comprehensively cover every aspect of pathology and microbiology in a single year.
 Our best advice is to work consistently throughout the year and be sure to attend all revision tutorial/lecture opportunities.

 The lecture notes are great for study, some people didn’t use anything else.
 A lot of the MCQs are made up from small details on the slides.
 If you prefer to use books, we liked Kumar & Clark and Robbins (some used big Robbins, others used baby Robbins).
 If you need to consult a book for microbiology ‘Clinical Microbiology Made Ridiculously Simple’ is excellent.
-Of note, many of the EMQs require a bit of clinical knowledge – it’s a good idea to know the signs and symptoms of common diseases even if they are not specifically mentioned in the lectures.
+Of note, many of the EMQs require a bit of clinical knowledge – it’s a good idea to know the signs and symptoms of common diseases, even if they are not specifically mentioned in the lectures.

 Pharmacology and Therapeutics

 Like Lab Med this is examined at Michaelmas and Hilary with material carrying over.
 You’ll be happy to hear that most people find third med pharmacology easier than second med.
 It builds on your second year foundation and makes it a bit more clinical.
 This means less new esoteric drug names to memorise!
+The module itself is very well organised and the lectures are very to the point.

 The viva is nothing to be afraid of.
-You’ll be given a patient’s drug chart to work through describing each drug, drug interactions and errors on the kardex (these vary from a missing prescriber signature to incorrect doses of common drugs to drug contraindications etc.).
+You’ll be given a patient’s drug chart to work through, describing each drug, drug interactions and errors on the kardex (these vary from a missing prescriber signature to incorrect doses of common drugs to drug contraindications etc.).
 You’re also asked for your impression of the patient’s condition(s).
 This exam is actually a lot less intimidating than it might sound; there are Kardex tutorials throughout the year in which they cover cases that are very similar/identical to those that come up in the exam.
 If it’s a pass/fail or honours viva you may also be asked additional questions related to your written exam.

 The lecture notes for pharmacology are generally quite good and you can definitely do well with them alone.
 Take heed if you hear the words ‘That would make a nice MCQ, wouldn’t it?’!
-A BNF is also really useful.
+A BNF (British National Formulary) is also really useful.
 A new one is published every 6 months so if you ask the hospital pharmacy very nicely, they might let you take an old one.
 Just don’t all go at once!
-We found it useful to draw out the flowcharts for treatment plans, e.g. heart failure, anxiety, community/hospital-acquired pneumonia; and know the doses for the ‘big’ drugs, e.g. low-dose aspirin, heparin, antidotes.
+We found it useful to draw out the flowcharts for treatment plans, e.g. heart failure, anxiety, community/hospital-acquired pneumonia; and know the doses for the ‘big’ drugs, e.g. low-dose aspirin, heparin, antidotes, antibiotics.

 Principles of Medical/Surgical Practice

-Medicine/Surgery MCQ paper – 40%
+Medicine/Surgery MCQ paper – 30%

 Medicine/Surgery OSCE – 15%

-Logbook review – 30%
+Logbook review – 40%

 ENT/Ophth exam – 15%